Myth, fairy tale or superstition.

 “We’ll set up here for the night,” Derek told them.

 It was their last night and Cory couldn’t wait to be gone.
-The holiday had begun on a high but now whatever it was Cory was experiencing was crawling through his body, tearing him apart.
+The holiday had begun on a high but now whatever Cory was experiencing crawled through his body, tearing him apart.
 Unable to concentrate, the forest grew louder the later in the afternoon it became.

 “Do you want me to mention something to Mum?”
-Molly leaned over and quietly asked.
+Molly placed a hand on Cory’s sweat drenched brow.

 “Cory,” Molly said again.

-Derek, drawn to their conversation, remarked, “The forecast mentioned light showers but you know what it’s like this time of year, we’d be lucky to get any.”
+Derek, drawn to their conversation, remarked, “The forecast mentioned light showers but you know what it’s like this time of year, we’d be lucky to get any.
+Is Cory not well?”

-Earlier than usual, Cory excused himself and went to bed.
+Cory excused himself and went to bed the moment he ate.
 Half an hour later, Molly crawled into the tent they shared.

 “Are you sure you’re fine?”
 Molly asked.
 She turned her torch on, placed it in the corner, and got ready for bed.